There are a number of different reductions available.

 There are full and unlimited exemptions applicable to unoccupied charitable properties and listed buildings, and full exemptions for unoccupied small properties with rateable values of less than £2,600.

-Charities are entitled to an 80% reduction in their bills.
+Charities registered Community Amateur Sports Clubs are entitled to an 80% reduction in their bills where the property and is wholly or mainly used for the charitable purposes of the charity (or of that and other charities) or for the purposes of the club (or of that and other clubs).
 We have the discretion to reduce the bill further and to grant relief to some other types of non-profit making bodies.
 Download an application form and guide now.

 This discretionary relief can be granted if you are experiencing hardship and your business is considered to be important to the local community.
 Contact us on 020 8207 7409 for an application form.